azar-git123/MyProjects/README.md

 ### Run instructions
 1. Open a gitbash terminal and Ensure you're in the root directory of your Spring Boot project.

-2. Build the project (if you haven't already) using below command
+2. Install maven and then Build the project (if you haven't already) using below command
    ```bash
    mvn clean install